Four ways to make your workplace more inspiring and comfortable

 It is proven that people work better in natural light and as Alain de Botton argued in the Architecture of Happiness, the buildings and space around us have a direct effect on our feelings of wellbeing.

 One way of offering natural light is to choose premises that use glass throughout the building.
-Few of us would sniff at the prospect of an office like the one shown below.
-Alas, most of us are not so lucky.

 Increasing the flow of natural light is impossible in some buildings.
 So what else can you do to create an illusion of light and space?